Erzhan Kazykhanov

-Erzhan Hozeuly Kazykhanov (born 21 August 1964) is a Kazakh politician who serves as diplomat.
+Erzhan Hozeuly Kazykhanov (born 21 August 1964) is a Kazakh politician who serves as a diplomat.
 Kazykhanov holds a newly created position in the presidential administration with the title of Special Representative for International Cooperation.
-Prior to his appointment as the Ambassador to the U.S., Kazykhanov has served as Kazakhstan’s Ambassador to the United Kingdom of Great Britain and Northern Ireland.
+Prior to his appointment as the Ambassador to the U.S., Kazykhanov has served as Kazakhstan's Ambassador to the United Kingdom of Great Britain and Northern Ireland.
 Before becoming Ambassador to the UK, he held the position of Assistant to the President of the Republic of Kazakhstan and Minister of Foreign Affairs of Kazakhstan.
 He previously served as the Deputy Minister of Foreign Affairs of Kazakhstan, as well as the Ambassador of Kazakhstan to Austria, Permanent Representative of Kazakhstan to the International Organizations in Vienna and Permanent Representative to the United Nations in New York.

 Early life and education

 Born in Alma-Ata, Kazykhanov earned his bachelor’s degree in Oriental studies from the Saint Petersburg State University in 1987.
 Kazykhanov holds Ph.D in History from Al-Farabi Kazakh National University.
 He is the author of numerous articles on Kazakhstan’s foreign policy, economic diplomacy, multilateralism, and the role of the United Nations.
 He speaks Russian, English and Arabic, and is the recipient of several State awards and recognition.